uvarc/rc-website/content/post/2022-08-accord-commmunity-meeting.md

 - 2:15 – 2:30 Break
 - 2:30 – 3:00 Peek into the Future of ACCORD

-The same topics will be covered in the two breakout room sessions so that you may attend two of the topics.
+The same topics will be covered in the two breakout sessions so that you may attend two of the topics.

 ## Breakout Room Topics:

 - Security Architecture
-- Data Transfers
 - RUDAs/MOUs
 - Software Applications